ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 --- abstract

-This document defines a vocabulary for expressing preferences regarding how digital assets are used by automated processing systems.
+This document defines a vocabulary for expressing preferences regarding how digital assets are used by AI processing systems.
 This vocabulary allows for the declaration of restrictions or permissions for use of digital assets by such systems.